goncalomb/sane-wasm/README.md

 ### Documentation

-For now, check the [libsane.d.ts](libsane.d.ts) for the API declaration.
+For now, check the [src/index.ts](src/index.ts) for the API declaration.

 ## License